 Creditors often start garnishing wages if you’ve defaulted on your loans or haven’t made payments on your debts despite consistent reminders.
 That said, you do have options to stop this process.

-At David Sklar & Associates, our bankruptcy trustees in Toronto can help you weigh your options and identify your rights to prevent or stop wage garnishment in Ontario.
+At David Sklar & Associates, our Licensed Insolvency Trustees in Toronto can help you weigh your options and identify your rights to prevent or stop wage garnishment in Ontario.

 What Is Wage Garnishment?

 A wage garnishment (often called a garnishee) is a legal proceeding in Ontario from the Courts where money owed to a creditor is taken from the debtor by a third party (i.e., Bank or Employer) and given to the creditor.
 The money is usually taken from a debtor’s bank account or a debtor’s wages.